What is “Food Insecurity?”

 What’s most helpful to donate: food or money?

 Don’t let your food go to waste, donate it!
 Donated food is always welcome, particularly canned goods.
 Money goes even further: one dollar donated enables us to rescue nearly $7 worth of food.
 Your donated funds also allow us to purchase fresh produce and proteins that fill the nutritional gap of donated foods.

 What does Second Helpings do?

 Second Helpings works in partnership with grocery stores and food agencies to create a hunger-free South Carolina in Beaufort, Jasper and Hampton counties.
-Our 340-plus volunteers and small staff focus on serving and developing resources in our local community.
+Our more than 325 volunteers and small staff focus on serving and developing resources in our local community.
 We also work with the local food bank by picking up food for our agencies from their warehouse, free of charge, and follow their guidelines that are set by Feeding America.

 Second Helpings operates eight refrigerated trucks daily, manned by volunteers who rescue food and deliver the food the same day.
 Second Helpings also works with local farms to harvest fresh produce to supplement what is received from the food partners.

 Food Donors are your local grocery stores, along with convenience stores and restaurants.
 We pick up food from their receiving areas and deliver it the same day to our Agency Partners, who distribute it to our neighbors in need.
 We also collect food from schools, hotels, vacation rentals, departing visitors – in short, almost everywhere food is available.

 How is Second Helpings related to the Lowcountry Food Bank?